home-assistant/home-assistant.io/source/_integrations/mysensors.markdown

 ### MQTT gateway

-If you are using the MQTT gateway, enter `mqtt` instead of an ip address or serial device.
+If you are using the MQTT gateway, enter `mqtt` instead of an IP address or serial device.
 You will also need to enter topic prefixes for input and output.
 These need to be swapped with the settings of the gateway.
-I.e. the input topic for home-assistant needs to be the output (publish) topic of the gateway.
+I.e. the input topic for Home Assistant needs to be the output (publish) topic of the gateway.

 <div class='note'>
 The MQTT gateway requires MySensors version 2.0+ and only the MQTT client gateway is supported.